Ghost0shell/CricketFeeder/README.md

 # CricketFeeder
-An arduino project to Feed a Chameleon with alive crickets
+An arduino project to Feed a Chameleon with living crickets